jagdishthakur904/samsung-pd-training/README.md

 <details>
 	<summary>Labs</summary>

-**Resolving "No Inverters and Buffers Available" Error in CTS**
+**Resolving "cannot find usable buffers or inverters" Error in CTS**

-During the Clock Tree Synthesis (CTS) stage in the physical design flow, I encountered an error indicating that there were "no inverters and buffers available."
+During the Clock Tree Synthesis (CTS) stage in the physical design flow, I encountered an error indicating that there were "cannot find usable buffers or inverters."
 This error occured due to a mismatch between the voltage settings in the library cells and the voltage used for setup in the design.
 Below are the steps taken to resolve this issue:

 1. **Identifying the Issue:** The first step was to identify the cause of the error.
 The error message pointed to a lack of available inverters and buffers, which are essential components in clock tree construction.